12 Button Crafts and Repurpose Ideas: A comprehensive Guide

 - Large paperclips: The base of your bookmark.

-- Buttons: Colorful and eye-catching.
+- Buttons: Colourful and eye-catching.

 - Felt: For a neat finish.